dimalypai/mil-masters-thesis-chalmers/docs/report/05_FunLang.md

             MkPair [A] [B] var_1 var_2;
 ~~~

-What the code generator did in this case was to generate an MIL expression,
+What the code generator did in this case was generating an MIL expression from
-given the type of the data constructor.
-In general, this kind of problem can be
+the type of the data constructor.
+The problem of generating an expression which
-really hard, but in the case of data constructors the shape of possible types
+has a particular type can be really hard for arbitrary types, but in the case
-is quite restricted.
+of data constructors the shape of possible types is quite restricted.

 ### Built-in types and functions